 Leave me a comment and tell me what your favorite appetizer is!

-Other popular appetizer recipes on Dishes Delish:
+Other popular appetizer recipes

 And as always, may all your dishes be delish!

 If you’ve tried this Udon Noodle Soup recipe, I’d love the know what you thought about it in the comments below.
 I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM and PINTEREST to see more of my delicious food and delightful cocktails!

 - 1 onion small, diced

 - 1/4 Serrano pepper or more if you like it spicy, diced (without seeds)

 - 1/4 teaspoon cumin